Saint Paul Catholic Church (Grosse Pointe Farms, Michigan)

 The Saint Paul Catholic Church Complex is located at 157 Lake Shore Road in the Detroit suburb of Grosse Pointe Farms, Michigan.
 The group includes a French Gothic-style church, a Neo-Tudor rectory, a Colonial Revival parish hall, a Neo-Tudor school building, and an Elizabethan Revival convent.
 The complex was designated a Michigan State Historic Site in 1992 and listed on the National Register of Historic Places in 1994.
+The parish is usually referred to as St. Paul on the Lake.

 History

 The St. Paul Roman Catholic parish was the first Catholic parish in the Grosse Pointes.
 The origins of the parish date to the 1790s, when French Catholic priests were ministering to settlers in what was then a primarily agricultural area along Lake St. Clair.
 The first building specifically built for worship was a log church, dedicated in 1825 by Father Francis Badin, located near the lake in what is now Grosse Pointe Shores.
 The parish was officially organized in 1835, and in 1848 the log church was replaced by a frame chapel located on the site of the current church.